 - Final Solution: Trope Namer and Trope Codifier.
 Nazis referred to die Endlösung der Judenfrage, "the Final Solution to the Jewish Question."

 - Iwo Jima Pose: Trope Maker, Trope Namer, and Trope Codifier.
 Associate Press photographer Joseph John Rosenthal took a photo depicting five Marines and a Navy corpsman raising the US flag atop Mount Suribachi during the Battle of Iwo Jima.
 It has since become one of the most iconic images in history, and the photo has come to symbolize US Marine operations in the Pacific Theater.
 It also formed the basis for the US Marine Corps War Memorial in Arlington, Virginia.
 The flag itself, along with the first one which it replaced, can be seen on rotating display at the National Museum of the Marine Corps in Quantico, VA.

 - La Résistance: The Trope Namer was active during this war in France, but every occupied country had a resistance movement to one degree or another.
 Some countries actually had more than one movement - e.g. a communist one plus a monarchist one (it wasn't unusual for them to end up fighting each other as well).
 China had so many turncoats-turned-resistance fighters-turned-bandits that the historical community generally wrings its hands and splits it up into local and regional warlords, nationalist guerrillas, communist guerrillas and Chinese Communist Party guerrillas, with some room for overlap.

-- Music to Invade Poland to
+- Music to Invade Poland To

 - No Swastikas: The entire rationale behind the taboos on the swastika and the Rising Sun, in fact.

 - The Quisling: Trope Namer Vidkun Quisling, who betrayed his country to the Nazis and got stood up in front of a firing squad after the war.
-Other Quislings of World War II include President Wang Jingwei, Marshal Philippe Pétain and Prime Minister Pierre Laval of France and General Andrei Vlasov of The Soviet Union.
+Other Quislings of World War II include President Wang Jingwei of China, Marshal Philippe Pétain and Prime Minister Pierre Laval of France and General Andrei Vlasov of The Soviet Union.
 Quisling, Laval and Vlasov were (tortured and) executed, Pétain's death sentence was commuted to life imprisonment due to his advanced age and (by that time) severe dementia, and Jingwei died of natural causes before the war was over.

 - Many, many Reichstropen.

 - Stuka Scream: Trope Maker, Trope Namer, and Trope Codifier.
 Some versions of the German Ju 87 Stuka dive bomber were fitted with Jericho-Trompete sirens, which would make a distinctive screaming sound to intimidate the targets of their attacks.
 American SBD Dauntless dive bombers had holes in their dive flaps that had a similar effect, the sound being described as a banshee wail.

 - Stupid Jetpack Hitler: Nazi Germany developed some advanced technologies that were ahead of their time, such as the first operational jet airplanes, ballistic missiles and cruise missiles.
-German scientists also played a key role in the development of the the US and Soviet ballistic missile and space programs after the war.
+German scientists also played a key role in the development of the US and Soviet ballistic missile and space programs after the war.
 But no jetpacks.

 Si monumentum requiris, circumspicenote